 - Stretch before and every activity.

 - Go for a regular checkup with your physiotherapist.
-Regular check up with your therapist enables you to know how far your calf muscles have gone and the intensity of activities that the muscle can handle.
+A regular check-up with your therapist enables you to know how far your calf muscles have gone and the intensity of activities that the muscle can handle.

 - Wear proper shoes.